off

 “My sacrifice, O God, is a broken spirit; a broken and contrite heart you, God, will not despise.”
 Psalm 51:17

 This reflection can’t happen unless we allow ourselves to become quiet.
-“Be still, and know that I am God…”Psalm 46:10
+God instructs us to“Be still, and know that I am God…”Psalm 46:10

 Can you imagine a relationship that thrives without communication?
 So this Lent you can give up chocolate or wine or whatever your culinary preferences are, but this may not move you closer to God.
-But spend time with Him and I know for sure, with great confidence, that Jesus will caress your heart and illuminate your mind and help you to become the person He wants you to be.
+But if you spend time with Him, I know for sure, that Jesus will caress your heart and illuminate your mind and help you to become the person He wants you to be.
 Take comfort in His great love.
 He has designs to perfect you, but like the perfect gentleman God will not intrude on your life.
 Make some special time for Him!
 He loves you so much!